What is Deal Fatigue?

 The first step in avoiding deal fatigue during negotiations is to name a dedicated project manager who will be tasked with coordinating meetings and task lists.
 The project manager continually follows up to see how far the parties have gone in achieving specific tasks and action points by a given time.
-Tracking the task lists helps to keep the parties focused on delivering the next item on the list and knowing how far they are into the outcome, rather than getting into negotiations without having a clear goal in mind.
+Tracking the task lists helps to keep the parties focused on delivering the next item on the list and knowing how far they are into the outcome, rather than getting bogged down in negotiations without having a clear goal in mind.

 In deals that require technical know-how, consider taking a core team approach that integrates subject matter experts into the negotiation process.
 Such experts may include key members of the executive team, business valuation experts, financial consultants, deal attorneys, and investment bankers.
 Including such experts in the negotiation often helps keep the deal on track and provides solutions to technical problems that may arise during the deal process.
 The experts bring different levels of expertise and points of view into the process, and they should be ready to participate in areas that require their input.

 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following CFI resources will be helpful: